QuestPDF/QuestPDF-Documentation/docs/project-future-post.md

 import RedirectionAlert from '../docs/.vitepress/theme/RedirectionAlert.vue'
 </script>

-# QuestPDF roadmap and financing development
+# QuestPDF development roadmap and licensing opportunities

 ## What is QuestPDF, and what is its purpose?

-QuestPDF is a modern open-source .NET library for PDF document generation.
-It offers a comprehensive layout engine powered by a concise and discoverable C# Fluent API.
+**QuestPDF is a modern open-source .NET library for PDF document generation.** It offers a comprehensive layout engine powered by a concise and discoverable C# Fluent API.

 The video below shows how the development process looks.
 To learn more, please check [the Getting Started tutorial](/getting-started).